-The cloakroom is closed for now, so it is best to leave our large bags at home and we will carry our coats when we are in the Gallery.
+The cloakroom is closed for now, so we will leave our large bags at home and we will carry our coats when we are in the Gallery.

 The toilets

 We might have to queue up before entering the toilets.
 There will be signs outside the toilets to let us know when we can go in.